Cherry-CIC/cherry-Backend/docs/LIKE_FEATURE_IMPLEMENTATION.md

 - Authenticated user can unlike a product
 - Liking already-liked product is idempotent
 - Unliking non-liked product is idempotent
+- Duplicate likes do NOT double-increment counter (transaction-based check)
+- Unlike operations never make like count go negative
 - Unauthenticated requests return 401
 - Invalid product ID returns 404
 - GET endpoints include isLikedByUser and likeCount
+- **likedBy field is NOT present in any API response** (privacy protection)
 - Multiple users can like the same product
 - Like count increments/decrements correctly
 - Backwards compatibility with products without likedBy field
+- Pagination works on GET /user/liked with limit and startAfter parameters

 ---